ben/ben.github.com/source/_posts/2013-06-03-refs-and-branching.markdown

     1);                  // force if name collides
 ```

+It turns out an annotated tag is just a lightweight tag (regular ref) that points to a tag annotation object, which in turn points to something else.
+So you can create an annotation with `git_tag_annotation_create`, then create the tag ref separately.

 Don't forget this is C; always free your newly-created heap objects with `git_*_free` calls.
 In this case: